 Speaker: Colleen Kuusinen

-Dr. Cameron Brewer, assistant professor of philosophy at Central Connecticut State, has offered to lead a workshop about strategies for incorporating ethical discussions into ecology, environmental science, and other science courses.
+Dr. Cameron Brewer, assistant professor of philosophy at Central Connecticut State, lead a workshop about strategies for incorporating ethical discussions into ecology, environmental science, and other science courses.
 He currently co-teaches an honors course on environmental ethics using invasive species as a theme and a course on philosophy of science.
 His interest in highlighting the ethical responsibilities of scientists has led him to develop case studies of individuals (mainly politicians) making large-scale societal decisions without using the available scientific data.